RaulMerelli/PortableWinForms/README.md

 - TextChanged (TextBox)

 Windows management is provided by the great JavaScript library jsPanel, with some minor custom edits to better fit the project.
+Dialog icons are from KDE/oxygen-icons

+It works on Xbox (tested Xbox Series S) but there are some more issues than running on Windows:
+- Cursors
+- Missing fonts
+- Debug must take place with Visual Studio 2019, VS2022 won't work because it's remote debugger it's not installed in the Xbox system.
+You can still compile with VS2022.

 At the current stage the code quality is really low, please don't look at it until further indication if you don't want to have a stroke.